Linda Lampenius: Media

-Brava first came into the public spotlight as a child violinist, performing on Finnish TV numerous times in the 1970s and 1980s and being featured in Finnish newspapers, in addition to concert tours all around Europe, the US, Canada, and Japan.
-Since the mid-1990s, she has been one of the most famous celebrities in Finland, being also one of the best known Finnish personalities in Sweden, her current home country.
-Brava has always been open about her personal life, and especially the Finnish media has been covering this field of her life in detail throughout the years.
+Lampenius first came into the public spotlight as a child violinist, performing on Finnish TV in the 1970s and 1980s and being featured in Finnish newspapers, in addition to concert tours all around Europe, the US, Canada, and Japan.
+Lampenius has always been open about her personal life, and especially the Finnish media has been covering this field of her life in detail throughout the years.

-Since 1997, Brava has been featured in numerous TV programmes all around the world.
+Since 1997, Lampenius has been featured in numerous TV programmes all around the world.
 Channel 4's television profile about her has been aired all around Europe and Japan, while the Inside Edition profile on CBS was broadcast in the USA.
-Brava has also starred in a music special on Rai Uno, the biggest TV channel in Italy, and the concert was broadcast in 160 countries worldwide, while her solo orchestral appearance with the BBC National Orchestra of Wales was televised for Britain.
-In 2007, Brava appeared as a violin soloist in Anúna's Celtic Origins music special on PBS, which aired the show on over 250 TV stations across the USA.
+Lampenius has also starred in a music special on Rai Uno, the biggest TV channel in Italy, and the concert was broadcast in 160 countries worldwide, while her solo orchestral appearance with the BBC National Orchestra of Wales was televised for Britain.
+In 2007, Lampenius appeared as a violin soloist in Anúna's Celtic Origins music special on PBS, which aired the show on over 250 TV stations across the USA.
 Brava has also been featured in news programmes on ABC, the BBC, CNBC, CNN, and Fox News Channel, including shows like BBC Breakfast and The O'Reilly Factor, which is the most-watched cable news show in the USA.
-Brava has also been featured in light entertainment shows, including on E!
+Lampenius has also been featured in light entertainment shows, including on E!
 Entertainment.
-With her classical album release, Brava visited several TV shows in Europe and the Far East, playing classical music for 200 million TV viewers at one time.
+With her classical album release, Lampenius visited several TV shows in Europe and the Far East, playing classical music for 200 million TV viewers at one time.

-As for publications, Brava has been featured in the cover stories of The Sunday Times, Classic FM Magazine, Playboy, and many others.
-Both American Elle and Details chose Brava as the Best Newcomer in Music in 1998, and she has since been featured in numerous other fashion, lifestyle, and entertainment magazines as well, including Entertainment Weekly, Esquire, GQ, Hello!, Maxim, and Vogue.
+As for publications, Lampenius has been featured in the cover stories of The Sunday Times, Classic FM Magazine, Playboy, and many others.
+Both American Elle and Details chose Lampenius as the Best Newcomer in Music in 1998, and she has since been featured in numerous other fashion, lifestyle, and entertainment magazines as well, including Entertainment Weekly, Esquire, GQ, Hello!, Maxim, and Vogue.
 The Times has stated her to be "the gifted Finnish classical violinist", who is "brilliant" and "acclaimed by critics", while The Sunday Times stated "she plays like Nigel Kennedy".
-Brava has also been called "a striking Finnish blonde with impeccable musical credentials" by the Los Angeles Daily News and "Finnish Phenom" by the New York Post.
+Lampenius has also been called "a striking Finnish blonde with impeccable musical credentials" by the Los Angeles Daily News and "Finnish Phenom" by the New York Post.
 Additionally, she has been called a "virtuoso violinist" by both The Guardian and The Independent.

-In 2010, Brava was one of the judges of the 1st season of X Factor in Finland, a singing competition based on Simon Cowell's The X Factor franchise.
+In 2010, Lampenius was one of the judges of the 1st season of X Factor in Finland, a singing competition based on Simon Cowell's The X Factor franchise.

+Personal life

+In a newspaper interview in February 2019, Lampenius said that she suffers from familial hypercholesterolemia, which she had been diagnosed with as a child.